Skip to content

 ENTRYPOINT ["/app/go-showcase"]

-The GO_BUILD_FLAGS build-arg is what threads -cover through the Docker build when coverage is enabled (process mode does this with go build -cover directly).
+GO_BUILD_FLAGS build-arg threads -cover through the Docker build when coverage is on (process mode does this directly via go build -cover).

-The minimum: a Test task that knows the image tag.
-The image can come from anywhere.
+Minimum: a Test task that knows the image tag.
+Image can come from anywhere.

 build.gradle.kts